 Thomas F. Brown II has more than three decades of experience representing injured workers and helping them obtain the income and medical benefits they need and deserve.
 Tom primarily practices in the workers’ compensation area, representing injured workers exclusively.
 He also maintains a substantial practice in the areas of Social Security Disability and Personal Injury.

-I had left a business card with the lawyers across the hall in the Hurt Building, since I was hoping to begin my practice of law.
+In March of 1979, I left a business card with the lawyers across the hall in the Hurt Building, since I was hoping to begin my practice of law.
 I was finishing two years working as a claims adjuster in the workers’ compensation department at Kemper Insurance.
 I wanted to start practicing and I was looking for the right opportunity.
-I remember one night in prayer, asking The Lord to help me find an honest lawyer (if there was such a thing), and I distinctly remember after praying for a few evenings, that this would happen, I received a telephone call from Mr. Burdine.
+I remember one night in prayer, asking The Lord to help me find an honest lawyer (if there was such a thing), and I distinctly remember after praying for a few evenings that this would happen, I received a telephone call from Mr. Burdine.
+HE had my business card in his hand!
 He asked if I was interested in interviewing with him, as he was interested in hiring a younger lawyer to help him in his practice.

 At his funeral the following year, Doris, his lovely wife, asked me if I would somehow remember him in the firm that we had created.
 I told Doris that I would keep Mr. Burdine’s name in the practice and I have done so ever since.
 It is an honor to pick up the telephone every day, answering your calls, by stating Burdine & Brown.
 I will always do so until I practice law no more.